-I have probably given this vegan lentil soup recipe to over 100 people.
+I've probably given this recipe to over 100 people.
 That is not an exaggeration.
-This soup is really that good!
-This pumpkin coconut soup was inspired by another version given to me by Steven Acuff over 12 years ago, and I have been revisiting this coconut, pumpkin and red lentil soup trough with gratitude and snouting to my good health regularly ever since.
-Steven is an American nutritional consultant who changed my life, and reframed my thinking about health.
+It is really that good!
+This pumpkin coconut soup was inspired by another version given to me by Steven Acuff over 12 years ago, and I have been serving this up with gratitude ever since.
+Steven is an American nutritional consultant who changed my life, and re-framed my thinking about health.
 He has a long history with macrobiotics and whole foods, and like so many others, was taught by Michio Kushi, and inspired by the great Sally Fallon and Weston A Price.
-He passed his wealth of knowledge onto me in a series of group lectures and 1:1 private sessions, and I have never looked back, utilizing what I learnt from him every day.
+He passed his wealth of knowledge onto me in a series of group lectures and 1:1 private sessions, and I have never looked back, utilizing what I learned from him every day.

-He introduced me to the health benefits of soaking nuts and grains, the importance of maintaining an alkaline balance, acquainted me to the fabulous Doctor Mercola, and most importantly, he introduced me to the magic of coconut.
+He introduced me to the health benefits of coconut, soaking raw nuts and seeds, and alkalinity.
+He also introduced me to the fabulous Doctor Mercola.
 Steven lectures all over the world, and it is truly a life changing experience.
 If you can sign up for one of his seminars do it!
 The next best thing is to sign onto his site and check out the wealth of information.
 The Nutritional Guidance List Of Foods is the most accessed page on the site, and it remains my bible guide for eating whole foods.

-This coconut will become your new best friend in the kitchen.
-It can be sliced off to make vegetarian curries, vegan soups, stews, raw smoothies.
+This creamed coconut will become your new best friend in the kitchen.
+It can be sliced off to make curries, soups, stews, and smoothies.
 Just add water, and you have instant fresh coconut milk for any recipe.
 If you need a quick energy boost or snack, you can just slice off a piece and eat it like fudge.
 I always keep a box in my car for that rare hyperglycemic moment.
-For more information about the health benefits of coconut head to my Use Raw Coconut page.
+For more information about the health benefits of coconut head to the resources page.